Luis "Checho" González

-Luis "Checho" Orlando González Jiménez (21 June 1933 – 13 December 2022) was a Chilean musician.
+Luis "Checho" Orlando González Jiménez(21 June 1933 – 13 December 2022) was a Chilean musician.
 He is most notable for having created "Mi General Augusto Pinochet", a song that glorifies Pinochet and his military dictatorship that lasted from 1973 to 1990.
-In the 1950s, he was a member of several musical trios, including "Los González", "Los Mantles" and "Los Mineros", and composed songs with Rubí Jáuregui.
-In the 2010 Copiapó mining accident he accompanied the relatives in the Esperanza camp.
+In the 1950s, he was a member of several musical trios, including "Los González", "Los Mantles", and "Los Mineros", and composed songs with Rubí Jáuregui.
+In the 2010 Copiapó mining accident, he accompanied the relatives in the Esperanza camp.
 Through the record labels he created, he delivered "Dragones" and "Boyas" de Plata (characteristic symbols of his hometown).
 These awards were also presented at the Festival of the Elderly held in 2003 with Checho's own funding.

 Biography

 The González Jiménez family is originally from the former port of Caleta Buena.
 Their parents were Antonio Segundo González Calibar and Luisa del Carmen Jiménez Fajardo.

-From this union were born five boys and two girls, Hector Walterio; born 4 June 1924, Antonio Segundo; born 20 August 1926, Hernan Arturo; born 15 January 1928, Luis Orlando; born 21 June 1933, Manuel Honorio; born 16 June 1938, Maria Violeta; born 2 September 1940, and Luisa Nancy; born 7 February 1943.
+From this union were born five boys and two girls, Hector Walterio, born on 4 June 1924; Antonio Segundo, born on 20 August 1926; Hernán Arturo, born on 15 January 1928; Luis Orlando, born on 21 June 1933; Manuel Honorio, born on 16 June 1938; María Violeta, born on 2 September 1940; and Luisa Nancy, born on 7 February 1943.
 After his family suffered a house fire in Caleta Buena, they moved to Iquique, in front of the Arica square, after which they enrolled the first three brothers, in the religious dance "Los Morenos".
 Later on they moved to Sotomayor street, where Luis Orlando González was born, he was registered in the "San Gerardo" church, with father Delgadillo.
 At an early age Luis showed closeness to religion.
 He and his brothers were enrolled in the "Star of Chile" football club.
 Later his parents moved again to Amunategui street in front of La Cruz hill and there, his brother Manuel Honorio was born.
 His godmother, Luisa Polanco, a native of the now-defunct Santa Laura saltpetre office, went to live with Luis in the saltpetre office until she was 5 years old.
 When she returned to live with her brothers, she was interested in learning to play the guitar.

 His uncle, Romelio Jiménez Fajardo, was a baker and leader of the CUT and a councilman of the illustrious municipality of Iquique.
 He studied at No. 1 Santa María and the Escuela Básica E-76 Centenario de Iquique, then was sent to study in Santiago, graduating from the Universidad de Chile.
 In 2005 he became seriously ill with a stroke.
 "Checho" has also called himself a guru of healing.
-González is the great uncle of Fernando Godoy Bustamante.
+González is the great-uncle of Fernando Godoy Bustamante.